 Price

-Prices are set by the teacher and range from $5 to $75 for an hour-long lesson.
-You can get discounts for buying packs of 5, 10, or 20 lessons with a teacher.
-Every student gets one free trial lesson, after which they’re $6 each.
+Prices are set by the teacher and range from $6 to $75+ for an hour-long lesson.
+You can get discounts for buying packs of 5 or 10 lessons with a teacher.
+Every new student gets one free trial lesson, after which they’re $6 each.

 I’ve got a confession to make: italki is one of my least favorite online language-learning resources.
 However, it was my go-to option for a long time, and I understand why people love it: it’s cheap, has teachers in nearly every language imaginable, and the app has a bunch of extra community features.